MoreKronos/One-Life-7-Days-To-Die-MOD/README.md

 ## Info

-The OneLifeMod for 7 Days to Die introduces a hardcore gameplay mechanic: if your character dies, you get permenantly stuck on the death screen.
-This mod enforces a "one life only" rule, adding a high-stakes challenge to your gameplay.
+- **The OneLifeMod for 7 Days to Die introduces a hardcore gameplay mechanic: if your character dies, you get permenantly stuck on the death screen.
+This mod enforces a "one life only" rule, adding a high-stakes challenge to your gameplay.**

+- **AND YES THIS WILL BE UP TO DATE EVERYTIME THERE IS A NEW UPDATE.**